domenic/count-to-6/lib/exercises/template_strings/problem.md

 Your name lowercased is "domenic".
 ```

-You can start by doing this using ES5 constructs if you like, but the correct solution should use a _single_ ES6 template string.
+You can start by doing this using ES5 constructs if you like, but the correct solution should use a _single_ ES6 template string, and not use the `+` operator.